RakhithJK/AutomaApp-automa-wiki/Features.md

 You can use this feature if you want to add dynamic data in the input of a block like in the selector or the form value.
 To get started, you can write `{{ keyword@path }}` in the input of a block.
 In `keyword` write the source of the data, there are three sources where you can get the data from:

 1. `dataColumns`: get data from the data columns.
-2. `prevBlockData`: get data from the previous block.
+2. `loopData`: get the iteration data from the [loop data block](https://github.com/Kholid060/automa/wiki/Blocks/_edit#loop-data).
-3. `loopData`: get data from the [loop data block](https://github.com/Kholid060/automa/wiki/Blocks/_edit#loop-data) block.
+3. `prevBlockData`: get data from the previous block.

-And `path` is where you write the key of the data and it's optional.
-It depends on the structure of the data if the data is an array of objects like the data columns for example that looks like this
+And `path` is where you write the key of the data and nested key also supported.
+The syntax is could be different on each of the sources of the data

+### Data columns
+The data of data columns is an array of objects that looks like this
 ```js
 [
   { city: 'london', country: 'england' },